-- DHCS licensing and certification, reimbursement, cost reporting, and billing practices for expanded waiver services including case management and recovery services - Fidelity to Evidence Based Practices, including validated tools for assessing fidelity to the evidence based practices identified in the STCs - Documentation requirements for case management, recovery services, and physician consultation - Financial and administrative challenges, including rate setting, reimbursement protocols, fiscal guidelines, cost reporting, and audit principles - Coordination between County of Residence and County of Responsibility - ASAM Training: Additional access to in-person ASAM trainings for clinical staff. - Use of ASAM for outcomes measurement - Data collection, analysis, and reporting tools for performance and outcomes measurement

-12. Quality Assurance.
+- DHCS licensing and certification, reimbursement, cost reporting, and billing practices for expanded waiver services including case management and recovery services - Fidelity to Evidence Based Practices, including validated tools for assessing fidelity to the evidence based practices identified in the STCs - Documentation requirements for case management, recovery services, and physician consultation - Financial and administrative challenges, including rate setting, reimbursement protocols, fiscal guidelines, cost reporting, and audit principles - Coordination between County of Residence and County of Responsibility - ASAM Training: Additional access to in-person ASAM trainings for clinical staff. - Use of ASAM for outcomes measurement - Data collection, analysis, and reporting tools for performance and outcomes measurement - 12.
+Quality Assurance.
 Describe the County's Quality Management and Quality Improvement programs.
 This includes a description of the Quality Improvement (QI) Committee (or integration of DMC-ODS responsibilities into the existing MHP QI Committee).
-The monitoring of accessibility of services outlined in the Quality Improvement Plan will at a minimum include:

-- Timeliness of first initial contact to face-to-face appointment - Frequency of follow-up appointments in accordance with individualized treatment plans - Timeliness of services of the first dose of NTP services - Access to after-hours care - Responsiveness of the beneficiary access line - Strategies to reduce avoidable hospitalizations - Coordination of physical and mental health services with waiver services at the provider level - Assessment of the beneficiaries' experiences, including complaints, grievances and appeals

-• Telephone access line and services in the prevalent non-English languages.
+The monitoring of accessibility of services outlined in the Quality Improvement Plan will at a minimum include: - Timeliness of first initial contact to face-to-face appointment - Frequency of follow-up appointments in accordance with individualized treatment plans - Timeliness of services of the first dose of NTP services - Access to after-hours care - Responsiveness of the beneficiary access line - Strategies to reduce avoidable hospitalizations - Coordination of physical and mental health services with waiver services at the provider level - Assessment of the beneficiaries' experiences, including complaints, grievances and appeals - Telephone access line and services in the prevalent non-English languages.

 BHRS currently has a comprehensive and inclusive Quality Management Team (QMT) that ensures compliance and quality.
 QMT meets regularly one-time per month.
 Quality Management for DMC-ODS will be integrated into the existing structure.
 The current QMT structure consists of multiple Quality Improvement Committees (QICs), including a well-established SUD QIC that has been operational for approximately 9 years.
-Members of the QIC include BHRS staff, consumers, family members, and other interested stakeholder groups including contractors.
+Members of the SUD QIC include BHRS staff (a representative from each SUD program), contract provider staff (a representative from each provider program), and consumers and/or family members.
+Staff that attend SUD QIC are either Program Supervisors or direct line staff.
 Each QIC meets regularly to follow up on existing work, review and provide feedback to other committees, and bring new ideas to improve the work of BHRS.
 The QIC leads then report back to the QMT, again to ensure compliance and quality.

-The monitoring of accessibility of services outlined in the Quality Improvement Plan will at a minimum include:
+The quarterly monitoring of accessibility of services outlined in the Quality Improvement Plan will at a minimum include: